 The School is related to DP as a result of the School and DP sharing common management.
-During the year ended June 30, 2017, lease expense for the rental of the school property between DP and the School was approximately \$76,000, which is included in the operation of plant caption on the statement of activities.
-At June 30, 2017, the School owes DP approximately \$49,000.
-This amount is unsecured, non-interest bearing and due on demand.
-Additionally, DP contributed approximately \$165,000 to provide funding for the School's operations during the fiscal year ended June 30, 2017.
+During the years ended June 30, 2019 and 2018, lease expense, excluding the effects of the straight line rent payable, for the rental of the school property between DP and the School was approximately \$71,000 and \$69,000, respectively, which is included in the operation of plant caption on the statements of activities.